Full methodology details

 Data collection and reporting - key dates

 We have now completed the organisational audit data collection phase and are pleased to report that 100% of registered Health Boards/Trusts submitted their data.
-A resulting national report is currently undergoing the sign-off process by NHS England and the Welsh Government and is due to be published in Autumn 2018.
+See the full report.

 The clinical audit phase is underway and focuses on care provided to patients with a new diagnosis of epilepsy.
-Clinical audit data entry is prospective, with eligible patients grouped into three cohorts as follows:
+Clinical audit data entry is prospective, with eligible patients grouped into three cohorts:

 - Cohort 1 – Patients with a first paediatric assessment for a paroxysmal episode (or episodes) between the “Go live” date (12 July 2018) and 30 November 2018